Australian sugar industry reject Wilmar proposal, puts government under spotlight

-Wilmar, MSF Sugar, owned by Thai sugar giant Mitr Phol [MIDSMP.UL], and the Australian unit of Chinese agribusiness COFCO Corp [CNCOF.UL] plan to stop selling sugar through the industry-owned marketing body from 2017.
+Wilmar, MSF Sugar, owned by Thai sugar giant Mitr Phol , and the Australian unit of Chinese agribusiness COFCO Corp plan to stop selling sugar through the industry-owned marketing body from 2017.

 But the move is unpopular with sugar farmers in Australia, the world’s third largest exporter of raw sweetener.